increase conversions on your website

 Use Sticky Navigation

-If users have to scroll back up to find the menu or a call-to-action, they may not bother.
+If users have to scroll back up to find the menu or a call-to-action, many will not bother.
 Sticky navigation keeps the most important elements-like menus, checkout buttons, and lead forms-visible at all times.

-By keeping navigation easily accessible, users can move through the site with less effort.
-For ecommerce sites, a sticky “Buy Now” or “Add to Cart” button ensures users don’t have to search for the next step, making them more likely to complete a purchase.
+Keeping navigation within reach lets users move through the site with less effort.
+For ecommerce sites, a sticky “Buy Now” or “Add to Cart” button means users never have to hunt for the next step.
 The easier it is to take action, the higher the conversion rate.

 26